 My complete demonstration piece showing all 4 border treatments.

-Small stamps will work fine of large projects, but will take much monger
+Small stamps will work fine on large projects, but will take much longer to stamp.

 Always use a straight edge when marking your lines.